 Never quote specific companies as a choice.
 If you have a particular company in mind, mention it only as a possibility.
 For example: Theater (if possible with the RSC or Gate Theater).

 Be aware that certain internships are only available to students with previous experience in the field.
 Internships within high profile corporate companies, for instance, are extremely competitive and only the top applicants with the most extensive experience can be considered.
-Internships in creative fields such as journalism, broadcasting, graphic design and theater, etc., do not guarantee creative input.
+Internships in creative fields such as journalism, broadcasting, graphic design and theater, etc., do not guarantee creative input and duties could be more administrative in nature.
 Creative fields do, however, require you to submit an electronic portfolio containing samples of your work.
 If you are applying for internships in any of these fields, please make sure you read the “Realistic Expectations” section of this handbook following the sample application.

 What are your future career plans and how will your internship placement area relate to these plans?

 Be as informative as you can, be but be open.
+This question gives our team a great deal of insight into how you see this internship fitting into your overall career path.
 If you have no specific aspirations, say so.
 If you have a very clearly defined career path, let us know that also.
 The more information we have, the better our match will be.
 Have reasonable expectations, though.
 Internships abroad are very different from what you may have experienced elsewhere, and some steps you may be anxious to take to advance your career may just not be feasible within the internship environment.

 My career plans are to go into the marketing field but I have not yet decided in which direction I want to go beyond that.
 I find events marketing and planning particularly interesting and would ideally like the opportunity to see how the industry works first hand and also gain an international perspective.
 I feel that the opportunity to expand my knowledge of the communications field will be beneficial to my career and I would enjoy the chance to explore areas that I have not yet encountered.
 Public Relations, for instance, is a field I have considered as a possible career option.